Mwnesbitt/simpleclue/README.md

    turn is confirmed it should be a) improved for when there was no accusation and b) if the user does not confirm the player that responded the user should not be asked to input the scene again.
 4. Code review.
 I don't think the code has any runtime bugs but I'm not as sure as I should be.
 I'd like to feel like the code isn't fragile, but I don't feel that way just yet.
+I also need to look for duplicated code (printing lists, some noted in the comments, spend some time looking through to think about how you can simplify and group/condense things into their proper logical groups.
 5. Best practices:  I'm sure I had a bunch of poor practices.
 I'd like to get a better sense of how a professional developer would have written this.
 For example, I don't think the way cards are handled is a best practice.
 It was cumbersome and inelegant when writing the code.
+This is a similar to-do item to #4.
 6. OPTIONAL: Have the game to print out its state to a file and  load a state from a properly formatted file.
 This would allow putting the entire code in a try-catch that prints to the file if an exception is encountered so you can more easily detect issues.
 You could also correct the bad data inside the file and reload the game from that file to resume play.
 (Storing all